koscew/Metis_Module3_Business/mvp.md

 To start exploring this goal, I developed a written proposal and used the data of [Nursing Homes Including Rehab Services - Provider Information](https://data.cms.gov/provider-data/dataset/4pq5-n9py) on [Centers for Medicare & Medicaid Services](https://www.cms.gov/) to do preliminary analysis.

 * Backstory
     * Occupancy at U.S skilled nursing facilities has been stable between 80% and 85% for years.
-However, there was a huge drop in 2020 due to the pandemic.
+However, there was a huge drop to about 70% in 2020 due to the pandemic.
 Many facilities have been facing challenges.
 * Business Problem
     * How can nursing facilities with the occupancy below the national average or the average of its state increase its occupancy?
 * Solution paths: